vacation@lakewoodlodge.com

 Itasca County Historical Society Museum

 Discover Itasca County’s rich history at the Itasca Heritage Museum, where you can explore exhibits on the Ice Age Woolly Mammoth, Ojibwe culture, immigrant stories, and the logging industry.
-Visit the Judy Garland exhibit, shop for unique goods at the Itasca Mercantile, and enjoy local treats at Auntie Em’s Coffee Shop.
+Visit the Judy Garland exhibit, and shop for unique goods at the Itasca Mercantile.

 read more